 By Casey McBride

-In 1958 radio station KIKK debuted in Bakersfield playing Country and Western music and, in 1960, the call letters were changed to KUZZ.
-Local Country and Western bandleader and local television personality Herb Henson was the station manager and he effected the call letter change to reflect his own stage moniker, “Cousin” Herb Henson.
-At that time KUZZ was at 800 on the AM dial as a ‘daytimer,’ a station prohibited by the FCC from broadcasting after sundown.
+In 1958, radio station KIKK went on the air playing Country and Western music for Bakersfield.
+In 1960 the call letters were changed to KUZZ.
+Local Country and Western television star Herb Henson was the station manager.
+In fact, he effected the call letter change to reflect his own stage moniker, “Cousin” Herb Henson.
+At that time KUZZ was at 800 on the AM dial as a ‘daytimer,’ a station which was prohibited by the FCC from broadcasting after sundown.

-In January 1977, KUZZ-AM and KZIN-FM officially split on-air at midnight with the song “New Kid In Town” by the Eagles, a ideal way of signaling that KZIN was now KKXX-FM, an album oriented Rock station.
-KUZZ was now broadcasting 24-hours playing full-time Country music, which was what company president Buck Owens had wanted all along…or was it?
+In January 1977, KUZZ and KZIN-FM officially split on-air at midnight with the song “New Kid In Town” by the Eagles (a rather neat way of signaling that KZIN was now KKXX-FM, an album oriented Rock station).
+KUZZ was now 24-hours, full-time Country music, which was what company President Buck Owens had wanted all along…or was it?

-By the early 1980s, technology had progressed to the point where AM stereo had become more a reality than a dream.
-Owens began to take a long, serious look at its possibilities in the Bakersfield market.
+By the early 1980s, technology had progressed to the point where AM stereo was a reality rather than a dream.
+Owens began to take a long serious look at its possibilities in the Bakersfield market.
 By 1984 he had increased KUZZ’s transmitting power to 5,000 watts and purchased another station’s lower dial position from which to broadcast.
-That station was KAFY.
-Formerly the number one rock station during the 1960s, by the early 80’s, it was now a competing Country station with the very attractive dial position of 550 AM.
+The station was KAFY (formerly the number one rock station during the 1960s) which, by the early 80’s, was now Country with the very attractive dial position of 550 AM.

 Simply stated, the two stations would merely exchange positions on the dial.
 Not so simply, it was an unprecedented move in broadcasting.
 The FCC could cite many cases whereby one station had purchased another’s dial position, but none that had ever exchanged frequencies.

-KUZZ began a concerted promotional effort to ease the historic exchange, and, in response, the KUZZ listening audience moved down the dial to 550 AM along with the station.
-In the minds of station personnel, this was a vital transition because KUZZ had, since 1978, occupied the number one spot according to the Arbitron Survey ratings.
-Rarely out of the top three stations in the market, KUZZ usually alternated with sister station KKXX in the top position.
+In Bakersfield a concerted promotional effort by KUZZ eased the historic exchange, and the KUZZ listening audience moved down the dial to 550 AM along with the station.
+In the minds of station personnel, this was an important transition because KUZZ had, since 1978, been occupying the number one spot according to the Arbitron Survey ratings.
+Rarely out of the top three stations in the market, KUZZ usually alternated at the top spot with sister station KKXX-FM.

-In its more than 50-year history KUZZ has been honored with numerous industry accolades: Gavin Station of the Year, Radio and Record Station of the Year, Billboard Station of the Year, Academy of Country Music Station of the Year, twice chosen as the Country Music Association Station of the Year, twice named the Associated Press Station of the Year and a five-time winner of the National Association of Broadcasters Crystal Radio Award for outstanding community service.
+In its 40 year history KUZZ has been honored with numerous industry accolades including: a 2-time winner of the Academy of Country Music Station of the Year award; twice chosen as Country Music Association Station of the Year; twice named the Associated Press Station of the Year, and a 6-time recipient of the National Association of Broadcasters Crystal Radio Award for outstanding community service.

-The recognition is gratifying and humbling, but even more so is this fact: KUZZ has broadcast for over 40 years, more than half of them as the number one station in the market.
-The rich tradition of Country music is alive and well in Bakersfield and doing quite nicely, thank you.
+The recognition is humbling, but even more so is this fact: KUZZ has broadcast over 50 years and more than half of those as the number one station in the market.
+The rich tradition